THE COUNTY OF WARREN

 The foregoing reference to the option of the employee, is predicated upon the employee notifying the County of his intention to retire by no later than October 1 of the calendar year prior to the calendar year in which retirement shall be effected.
 If such notification does not occur until subsequent to said October 1 date, then the aforesaid option shall be the County's rather than the employee's it being understood that the County will make its best efforts to honor the employee's preference.
 Section 3: Worker’s Compensation Insurance & Sick Leave Injury Insurance

 The employer agrees to purchase and maintain in force sick leave injury insurance to cover all employees for work loss due to injuries received on the job.
 The county was informed by its carrier that any members of the SERT team participating in training exercises at the county correctional center, even if doing so on their own time without pay, are protected by the county’s worker’s compensation insurance coverage if injured during such participation.

-The insurance carrier will issue the Worker’s Compensation checks to the County for disbursement to the employee and the County will also issue, to the employee, the portion representing the difference between the compensation payment and the employee’s full salary.
+The insurance carrier will issue the Worker’s Compensation checks to the employee and the County of Warren will issue, to the employee, the portion representing the difference between the compensation payment and the employee’s full salary.

 The Employer or the sick leave insurance carrier at their discretion may, at any time, required the employee on sick leave injury time to submit to a physical examination by a physician of the Employer’s or insurance carrier’s choice.

 If the sick leave injury leave is not approved by the Employer and/or sick leave insurance carrier after examining all evidence submitted by the employee, including witnesses, if requested and all evidence required to substantiate the claim including the opinion of the examining physician then the time involved during which the employee was absent shall be charged to his sick leave credit, if any, and/or his vacation credit, if any; otherwise the employee shall suffer loss of pay for such time loss.